jai2dev/Image-Steganalysis-Kaggle/Readme.txt

-# Steps to run the Application
+# steps to run the application

 The Code folder contains two code files